Gvwyn/Text-Encoder/README.md

-# Text-Encoder
-Simple console program, based on Base64.
+Simple console program, based on Base64.\nIt takes the input, split into characters, then change it to a predetermined character.
+Then print out this piece of-
-DISCLAIMER!
-Please, don't use this piece of garbage for anything real.
-Thanks.